posted by Lu

 Something that distinguishes Goth Babe apart from his indie contemporaries isn't only the edgy and atmospheric aesthetic found throughout his catalog...
 But it's also the lifestyle which he leads.
 Before he settled in the mountains of Washington, he spent a great deal of time car camping whilst extensively exploring the outdoors with his dog 'Saddie'.

-Now hows this relevant you ask?
+Now how is this relevant you ask?
 This denouncement of social status and relevance manifests a compelling kind of authenticity in his lyricism and production style.
-"Sometimes", the 2018 Bedrooom Pop hit was my gateway into Goth Babe, although as time progressed we started to experience more of an electronic side from the artist as he refuses to be pigeon-holed in a category.
+"Sometimes", the 2018 Bedroom Pop hit was my gateway into Goth Babe, although as time progressed we started to experience more of an electronic side from the artist as he refuses to be pigeon-holed in a category.
 His latest EP North Coast is a great example of this, and in this interview, we chat with Griff Washburn (Goth Babe) about its inception, how his lifestyle impacts the creative process, spirituality, and much more.

 If somebody walked into your room when you were a teenager, what kind of vinyls/CDs/cassettes and posters would they find lying in the room?

-Ty segall, The Oh Sees, Black Lips, Dr. Dog, and Dan Deacon
+Ty Segall, The Oh Sees, Black Lips, Dr. Dog, and Dan Deacon

 What kind of work were you involved in before you started Goth Babe?
 And how would you describe the journey into becoming a full-time artist?